geoffsmith82/Symposium2023/README.md

 ### External Libraries required to build projects
  - [ICS 9.0](http://wiki.overbyte.eu/wiki/index.php/ICS_Download) or from the GetIt package manager built into Delphi.
- - AWS SDK For Delphi (Preview) in GetIt Package Manager in Delphi 11
+ - AWS SDK For Delphi (Preview) in GetIt Package Manager in Delphi 11 (Requires Enterprise or Above) - Required to support AWS API's.

 ### Tools used to create example projects
  - https://github.com/PKGeorgiev/Delphi-JsonToDelphiClass